Benchmarking LLM Privacy Recognition for Social Robot Decision Making: Discussion

 \subsection{LLM Privacy Awareness}

 Our results show that LLMs generally provide privacy-preserving responses, but they are not necessarily privacy-aware.
-We observe a trend where LLMs provide increasingly private responses when they are provided higher sensitivity ratings; however, they often fail to capture the nuance of why a given scenario is sensitive or the appropriate response to that scenario.
-From our case studies, Section~\ref{sec:llm_eval}, we see that even the best performing model can `overcorrect' during few-shot prompting when the details of one scenario lead it to incorrectly infer stringent privacy preferences in another.
+We observe a trend where LLMs provide increasingly private responses when they are provided higher sensitivity ratings; however, they often fail to capture the nuance of why a given scenario is sensitive or the appropriate response.
+From our case studies (see Section~\ref{sec:llm_eval}), we see that even the best-performing model can `overcorrect' during few-shot prompting when the details of one scenario lead the model to incorrectly infer stringent or weak privacy preferences in another.
 We also find that larger models, particularly the closed-source ones, perform better than open-source models.
-From our case studies, Mistral-7B, a small model that could run on edge devices, may not be able to provide valid reasoning based on user inputs.
-Llama-Scout-17B, however, performs similarly to larger models, potentially indicating a bottom line of model size for designing.
+A cursory examination of the rationale of a small model that can be run on edge devices (\textit{i.e.}, Mistral), suggests that such models may not be able to provide valid privacy-related reasoning based on user inputs.
+Llama 4 Scout, however, performs similarly to larger models, potentially indicating a bottom line of model size for privacy-preserving rationale.

+It is important to consider, however, that aligning privacy-related decisions to the unique preferences of another person can be a challenging task even for humans.
+Given the complexity of CI in privacy, it may be possible that humans would perform similarly to LLMs when attempting to align with peers.
+With that in mind, we cannot simply conclude that LLMs perform poorly at this task.
+Further research efforts will be needed to understand this comparison and to better contextualize LLM performance.